Receiving Stolen Property Charges | Philadelphia Criminal Lawyers

 The criminal defense lawyers of Goldstein Mehta LLC have successfully defended countless cases involving Receiving Stolen Property charges.
 If you are facing any type of theft charge, call 267-225-2545 for a free criminal defense strategy session.
 We are dedicated professionals who understand what you're going through, care about you and your case, and will use our skill and experience to help.

 Receiving Stolen Property ("RSP"), is a very common theft charge which is often brought in Philadelphia state court.
 The gradation of the charge may range from a summary offense to a first degree felony depending on the type and value of the property involved.
 It is extremely common to see RSP charged when the property involved is a stolen car or motor vehicle of some kind, and the charge is always graded as a felony of the third degree when the case involves a stolen automobile or other type of motor vehicle.
-Receiving Stolen Property is also frequently charged when the defendant is found in possession of a stolen gun, but it is extremely difficult for the Commonwealth to prove that the defendant knew the gun was actually stolen.
+Prosecutors often bring these charges when the defendant is found in possession of a stolen gun, but it is extremely difficult for the Commonwealth to prove that the defendant knew the gun was actually stolen.

 In general, RSP involves taking possession of property belonging to someone else knowing that the property was stolen or believing that it was probably stolen.
 RSP differs from Theft by Unlawful Taking and other theft offenses in that Commonwealth need not show that the defendant is the person who originally stole the property from its rightful owner.
 Instead, in order to prove its case, the Commonwealth must show only that the defendant possessed the property of someone else without permission and the defendant either knew the property was stolen or believed that it was probably stolen.